saltstack/salt/doc/topics/releases/fluorine.rst

-Beginning with this release, Salt provides much broader support for a variety of network operating systems, and features for configuration manipulation or operational commands execution.
+Beginning with this release, Salt provides much broader support for a variety of network operating systems, and features for configuration manipulation or operational command execution.

 NetBox
 ------

-Added in the previous release, Oxygen, the capabilities of the :mod:`netbox <salt.modules.netbox>` Execution Module have been extended, with a much longer list of available features:
+Added in the previous release, 2018.3.0, the capabilities of the :mod:`netbox <salt.modules.netbox>` Execution Module have been extended, with a much longer list of available features: